radish-es/casebook-property/content/problems/review-fall.md

 ## Week 2: Recognizing Land Relations

-- How does the Court's approach to treaty rights in *R v Simon* differ from the approach taken to treaty by Professor Henderson in *Mikmaw Tenure in Atlantic Canada"?
+- How does the Court's approach to treaty rights in *R v Simon* differ from the approach taken to treaty by Professor Henderson in *Mikmaw Tenure in Atlantic Canada*?
 How does the latter help us to understand the co-existence of--and relationship between--multiple legal orders (e.g. Anglo-Canadian law and Mi'kmaw law?)

 - How does Locke say that one comes to own a wild acorn?
-Do his ideas help the judges in *Pierson v Post* to resolve hte question of who owns the fox?
+Do his ideas help the judges in *Pierson v Post* to resolve the question of who owns the fox?

 - How do the preferred principles of first possession concerning foxes during a hunt differ between the two decision in *Pierson v Post*?